 LASIK is the most commonly performed laser vision correction procedure in the United States.
 LASIK is safe and effective.
 With advances in Excimer and Femtosecond technology, LASIK has become even safer over the last two decades.
 However, there is no surgery that has no risks even when uncommon.
 Some patients undergoing LASIK may experience dry eye symptoms immediately after the procedure, but in most cases, these symptoms improve or resolve completely within a couple of weeks.
 There are rare cases where some patients can have symptoms that may last longer.
-The good news is that nearly all symptoms can be managed with artificial tears or with medicated eye drops.
+The good news is that nearly all symptoms can be managed with artificial tears or with medicated eye drops, or by a visit to San Antonio Eye Specialists, where we offer dry eye treatment in San Antonio and the surrounding areas.

 Dry eye may seem obvious to some, but sometimes can be hard to detect.
 Symptoms of dry eye include blurry vision, irritation, tearing, burning, stinging, eye fatigue and strain, and sometimes mucus buildup around the eyes.